dbwebb-se/tomato/src/0001-Convert-between-Celsius-and-Farhenheit/README.md

 The Fahrenheit scale is a temperature scale based on one proposed in 1724 by the physicist Daniel Gabriel Fahrenheit.
 On the Fahrenheit scale, the freezing point of water is 32°F and the boiling point is 212°F (at standard atmospheric pressure).

-This is how to convert Celcius to Farenheit.
+This is how to convert Celsius to Farenheit.

 `[°C] = ([°F] − 32) × ​5⁄9`

-This is how to convert Farenheit to Celcius.
+This is how to convert Farenheit to Celsius.

 `[°C] = ([°F] − 32) × ​5⁄9`